John Colter: Lewis and Clark Expedition

 Colter never appeared on sick lists, suggesting very advantageous health.
 He was often one of the few hunters allowed to leave the camp during points of illness and recuperation, showing Lewis and Clark's confidence in him.
 Another major contribution Colter made to the Corps of Discovery was providing the expedition with the means to swiftly descend the Bitterroot Mountains, allowing access to the Snake River, Columbia River, and subsequently the Pacific Ocean.
 While hunting far ahead of the main party, Colter encountered three Tushepawe Flatheads.
 Through non-verbal peace symbols and communication, Colter was able to persuade the Flatheads to abandon their search for two Shoshones who had stolen 23 head of horses and accompany him to the expedition's camp.
-One of the young Flatheads agreed to act as the party's guide down the mountains and through Flathead country, a great advantage in challenging and unfamiliar terrain plagued by a scarcity of game.
+One of the young Flatheads agreed to act as the party's guide down the mountains and through Flathead country, a good advantage in challenging and unfamiliar terrain plagued by a scarcity of game.
 Once at the mouth of the Columbia River, Colter was among a small group selected to venture to the shores of the Pacific Ocean, as well as explore the seacoast north of the Columbia into present-day Washington state.

 After traveling thousands of miles, in 1806 the expedition returned to the Mandan villages in present-day North Dakota.
-There, they encountered Forest Hancock and Joseph Dickson, two frontiersmen who were headed into the upper Missouri River country in search of beaver furs.
+There, they encountered Forrest Hancock and Joseph Dickson, two frontiersmen who were headed into the upper Missouri River country in search of beaver furs.
 On August 13, 1806, Lewis and Clark permitted Colter to be honorably discharged almost two months early so that he could lead the two trappers back to the region they had explored.
-Upon his discharge, Colter had earned payment for 35 months and 26 days, totaling $179.33 1/3rd dollars.
+Upon his discharge, Colter had earned payment for 35 months and 26 days, totaling $179.67 1/3rd dollars.
 However, a discrepancy in the books provided Colter with payment for the two months he had skipped to accompany Hancock and Dickson trapping.
 This over-payment may have been justified by Colter's significant work ethic and personal praise by Thomas Jefferson himself.
 In 1807, Colter's settlement was retracted after Congress passed a mandate supplying all members of the Corps of Discovery with doubled wages and land grants of 320 acres.
 Lewis personally took responsibility for Colter's reparations, and following Lewis' death and Colter's subsequent return to St. Louis, a court decided Colter was owed an amount of $377.60.